OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 An equivalent class axiom is an axiom that defines what the class.
 It means that if a class B fulfils all the criteria/restrictions in the equivalent axiom of class A, class B is by definition a subclass of class A.
 Equivalent classes allow the reasoner to automatically classify entities.

-For example,
+For example:
-`chandelier cell` has the equivalent class axiom `interneuron and ('has characteristic' some 'chandelier cell morphology')` `chandelier pvalb GABAergic cortical interneuron` has the subclass axioms `'has characteristic' some 'chandelier cell morphology'` and `interneuron`
+- `chandelier cell` has the equivalent class axiom `interneuron and ('has characteristic' some 'chandelier cell morphology')`
+- `chandelier pvalb GABAergic cortical interneuron` has the subclass axioms `'has characteristic' some 'chandelier cell morphology'` and `interneuron`
-`chandelier pvalb GABAergic cortical interneuron` is therefore a subclass of `chandelier cell`
+- `chandelier pvalb GABAergic cortical interneuron` is therefore a subclass of `chandelier cell`

 Equivalent class axioms classification can be very powerful as it takes into consideration complexed layers of axioms.

-For example,
+For example:
-`primary motor cortex pyramidal cell` has the equivalent class axiom `'pyramidal neuron' and ('has soma location' some 'primary motor cortex')`.
+- `primary motor cortex pyramidal cell` has the equivalent class axiom `'pyramidal neuron' and ('has soma location' some 'primary motor cortex')`.
-`Betz cells` have the axioms `'has characteristic' some 'standard pyramidal morphology'` and `'has soma location' some 'primary motor cortex layer 5'`
+- `Betz cells` have the axioms `'has characteristic' some 'standard pyramidal morphology'` and `'has soma location' some 'primary motor cortex layer 5'`
-`Betz cells` are inferred to be `primary motor cortex pyramidal cell` through the following chain (you can see this in protege by pressing the ? button on inferred class):
+- `Betz cells` are inferred to be `primary motor cortex pyramidal cell` through the following chain (you can see this in protege by pressing the ? button on inferred class):

 ![](../images/discussions/logical-axiomatization/betz-pyramidal.png)